Language Placement & The OPI

 |441 +||300 Level|

-Students whose scores are 371 or higher will have successfully completed the BA cognate.
+Students whose scores reflect 202 level or higher will have successfully completed the BA cognate.
 Students who test into the 201 level must still complete a semester of study.

-Students whose scores are extremely high (500 and above) may be placed in other courses.
-These students should contact their department coordinator to discuss options.
+Students whose scores reflect the 300 level should contact their department coordinator to discuss placement options.